heath3conk/cat-care-etc/README.md

 Food
 ----
 - Dry food: In a dispenser with a timer.
 Just make sure there's food in the hopper.
 Extra bag of food is on top of the refrigerator.
 - Wet food: Each morning, throw away any food left in the dish from the day before and put a fresh can of food in there.
 Nudgel doesn't eat the wet food so don't be alarmed if you don't see him near this dish.
 Cans of wet food on the windowsill to the left of the sink.
+- With Bella in the picture, the cats' bowl of wet food has to be somewhere the dog won't go so I've put it in the front windowsill, near their water dishes.

 Water
 -----